borkshop/kni/MANUAL.md

 is not available.

 An expression with the plus `+` prefix denotes a product of the choice.
-Chosing this option increases the variable.
+Choosing this option increases the variable.

 An expression with the minus `-` prefix is a component that gets consumed with the option.
 So, `{-2coal}` would indicate that the option